poiyomi/PoiyomiDocs/docs/grabpass/grabpass.md

 Enables or disables refraction.

-Refraction is a special effect that makes the grabpass appear to be refracted by the surface.
+Refraction is a special effect that makes the Grab Pass appear to be refracted by the surface.
 This is useful for things like glass, crystals, and water.

 ### Refraction